f5devcentral/f5-icontrollx-dev-kit/README.md

 ### ffdk.uninstallPackage(config, packageName[, callback])

-- `config` - BigIP location and user credentials
+- `config` - BIG-IP location and user credentials
-- `packageName` - package on BigIP to remove, can be fetched with query.
+- `packageName` - package on BIG-IP to remove, can be fetched with query.
 Usually has a `.noarch` extension.
 - `callback(error)` - called on error, or when finished
   - `error` - error object when call unsuccessful

-This function will uninstall a package from the BigIP.
+This function will uninstall a package from a BIG-IP.

 ```
 // uninstall packageName, package names available from ffdk.query